itshaadi/torbox/README.md

 **note:** edit `templates/torrc.template` according to your needs but do not touch `TransPort` and `DNSPort`

 ### Installation
+Tested on:
-Tested on Debian 10 with RT5370 Wireless Adapter
+* Debian 10 with RT5370 Wireless Adapter
+* Raspberry Pi 3

 ```
 git clone https://github.com/itshaadi/torbox.git